andrew/nesbitt.io/_posts/2025-11-26-extending-git-functionality.md

 - **Merge/diff drivers** for custom merging of specific file types
 - **Remote helpers** for non-git backends
 - **Credential helpers** for custom auth
+- **Custom ref namespaces** for storing metadata that syncs with the repo

 ## Subcommands